justinpeisker/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Tokens are use for stateless authentication.
+Sessions are use for stateful authentication.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    Bcrypt converts your password into a hash.
+Which is an encrypted key that keeps the actual password hidden.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests test an isolated block of code for functionality.
+End to end tests how componets integrate and react with one another.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    In TDD, we write tests before we write code.
+Write a test thats failing, then write code that makes that test pass.